nikitakosatka/nikitakosatka/README.md

 - API
 - Docker
 - Git
-- Algorithms and data structures
+- Algorithms and Data Structures

 **⚡ Languages and Tools**